tinebasilio/Module01Exercise01/README.md

 ## Output Screenshots
 * A welcome message that includes the current date
-* Fields and controls
-* Button to save changes
+* Fields and controls and button to save changes
 * Label to display a confirmation message
   <table>
     <tr>